BenthicSubstrateMapping/PyHum/docs/_build/html/_sources/README.txt

 This software is issued under the `GNU Lesser General Public License, Version 3 <http://www.gnu.org/copyleft/lesser.html>`_

-Any use of trade, product, or firm names is for descriptive purposes only and does not imply endorsement by the U.S. government.

 Thanks to Barb Fagetter (blueseas@oceanecology.ca) for some format info

 .. _setup: